Computes the gravity effect of one (or two) grids by the method of Okabe

 - grdfile_top [grdfile_bot]

-- Sets body density in SI.
+Sets body density in SI.
+Append either a constant or the name of a grid file with variable densities.
 This option is mutually exclusive with -H

 Sets parameters for computation of magnetic anomaly (Can be used multiple times).